Labib2003/my_random_notes/react_deep_dive.md

 const [state, dispatch] = useReducer(reducer, arg, initializer);
 // here the second argument is the argument for the initializer.
 If the initializer does not required any arguments, this can be set to null.
 ```

+### `useDebugValue`

+A way to add labels to custom hooks so that their state can be seen in the devtools without expanding the hook.

+### `useId`

+Generates unique id.
+Should be used when ids are used in a component to make sure the html ids remain unique even if that component is rendered multiple times.

+### `useLayoutEffect`

+Similar to useEffect, except it runs after react finishes the calculations for the new ui and the browser rendering the ui.